Updated: Mar 28

 Z - zest.
 Babies love strong flavours - lemon, lime, orange, any citrus fruit!
 Add a bit of zest into porridge fingers, pancakes, or even just let them have a chew (supervised of course).

-So there you have some ideas for different foods you could start to offer your baby.
+So there you have some ideas for different foods to start introducing solids to your little one.
 Like anything, it can take time for babies to learn to like and accept some foods - don't expect them to be eating well after the first few tries.
 Stay positive, and keep trying again another day.

 Planning on introducing solids soon?
 Come and join my online workshop, where I will take you through everything you need to get started and feel excited about doing so!
 You can read more about the workshop and book your place here.